Controllable Data Generation by Deep Learning: A Review: Techniques for Controllable Deep Data Generation

-\textbf{Goal-oriented control} optimizes the goal regarding target properties and data, which is either designed based on domain knowledge~\citep{liu2021graphebm} or estimated from observations~\citep{arulkumaran2017deep}.
-Define $R(x, c)$ as the reward function, where $x$ is the data and $c$ is corresponding properties, then the goal-oriented control can be formularized as: where $c^*$ is the target properties supposed to be preserved by the generated data.
+where $c^*$ is the target properties supposed to be preserved by the generated data.
 In implementation, $R(x, c)$ can be in different forms depending on the application to various domains and different generation techniques.
 For instance, Liu et al.~\cite{liu2021graphebm} devise an energy-based model that regards the reward function as the negative energy of molecules that incorporates the properties as part of the energy terms.
 Dathathri et al.~\cite{dathathri2019plug} takes the likelihood of the desired attribute as the reward function and introduces a plug-and-play method on a pre-trained language model that trains an additional property classifier to guide the generation process.
 Yang et al.~\cite{yang2020practical} deploys a distributed MCTS to the molecule generation problem that searches for molecules with desired properties where the reward score is provided by a chemistry simulator that evaluates the properties of the generated molecules.
 Samanta et al.~\cite{samanta2020nevae} manages to learn a property-optimized decoder for the VAEs-based model with a gradient-based algorithm to generate molecules with desired/optimal properties.
 In addition, the reward function in Eq.~\ref{eq:rwd} can also serve as the reward optimized by reinforcement learning-based techniques.
 For example, You et al.~\cite{you2018graph} utilizes a reinforcement learning approach to formulate the molecule generation problem which optimizes domain-specific rewards via policy gradient.
 Hu et al.~\cite{hu2018deep} expands the posterior regularization approach~\cite{ganchev2010posterior} that imposes knowledge constraints on posterior distributions of probabilistic models with the inverse reinforcement learning idea to allow the model to learn the constraints jointly with optimizing the objective.
 De Cao and Kipf~\cite{de2018molgan} formulate a GANs-based model under a reinforcement learning framework that utilizes the discriminator to guide the process to generate molecules with desired properties.
 Guo et al.~\cite{guo2018long} also formulates a GANs model under the reinforcement learning framework but additionally incorporates the high-level features learned by the discriminator into the generator to allow the control signal to be smooth over the long text rather than a single scalar value.
 Sanchez-Lengeling et al.~\citep{sanchez2017optimizing}, Putin et al.~\citep{putin2018reinforced} and De Cao and Kipf~\cite{de2018molgan} formulate the molecule generation problem under the reinforcement learning framework with a GANs model which utilizes the reward or discriminator network to provide feedback to generate molecules with desired properties.
 Tambwekar et al.~\cite{tambwekar2018controllable} formulates text generation under the reinforcement learning framework and introduces dense/intermediate reward rather than sparse reward at the end.
 Shi et al.~\cite{shi2020graphaf} focuses on the problem of molecule generation with a reinforcement learning framework that provides rewards for desired properties.